DerNait/command-line-clue/game/notebook.md

 A cleaning schedule shows the town hall was cleaned after this spot.

+Observations:
+In town hall:
+Founded the Brass Candlestick object and The Journalist

+Clue #5:
+Investigation Update:
+A security guard mentions hearing noises coming from the offices.

 Location of the crime is still unknown - the room must have been empty when it happened...